ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 event.

 Note that this event can also be used by a client to add itself to the group.
-To do that, the sender requires the current group and room information (see {ev-fetchgroupinfo} and {ev-mroomparticipant_list})
+To do that, the sender requires the current group information (see {ev-fetchgroupinfo}).

 ~~~tls
 struct {